bharathajjarapu/FreeBlogs/README.md

 5. Navigate to `Manage Extensions` and turn on Developer Mode. ✅
 6. Click on load unpacked and select the unzipped folder and Extension is ready to Use..

+If you dont want to follow the above procedure checout [Open in Freedium](https://chrome.google.com/webstore/detail/open-in-freedium/giibjnmcmkglpdichdiabecdkeefknak) by `wywywywy` source [code](https://github.com/wywywywy/freedium-browser-extension
+)
 ### For Firefox Users 🦊

 1. Navigate to the [Releases](https://github.com/bharathajjarapu/FreeBlogs/releases/download/1.0/firefox.zip) page.